Navigating Cross-border Logistics: A Look into GoBolt’s North America Operations

 JL: First and foremost, zone skipping from a cost perspective is getting a brand’s goods closer to their end destination and then capitalizing on a closer induction point.

 Beyond that is the customer experience and faster delivery times.
-Domestically within Canada we fly our brands business coast to coast.
+Domestically within Canada, we fly our brand business coast to coast.
 We call it our own GoBolt air solution.
 We’re now seeing next-day deliveries for a number of brands between Vancouver and Toronto, and are using the strategy in every urban market in Canada.
 This is really one of GoBolt’s strengths.
-We can offer brands that Amazon experience with next-day and two-day shipping services, and we are doing it with a complete zone and air-skip solutions from end-to-end.
+We can offer brands that Amazon experiences with next-day and two-day shipping services, and we are doing it with complete zone and air-skip solutions from end to end.

 How does GoBolt ensure visibility for packages within its network?

-Looking ahead in 2024, can you share insights into the technologies or emerging trends that you anticipate impacting the logistics landscape?
+Looking ahead to 2024, can you share insights into the technologies or emerging trends that you anticipate impacting the logistics landscape?

 What would it take for you to look back in a year and think 2024 absolutely rocked?